-The Office of Advanced Planning works across Metro departments and with community partners to plan programs and provide resources to encourage alternative transportation and biking in Louisville.
+The Office of Advanced Planning and Sustainability works across Metro departments and with community partners to plan programs and provide resources to encourage alternative transportation and biking in Louisville.

 A few of these initiatives/projects include: